-Whether or not a DPM degree is worth it is a mixed bag.
-A podiatrist’s starting salary and the promise of a potentially fulfilling career can be attractive, but it’s scary to owe $300,000 in student loans.
+Whether or not a podiatry degree is worth it is a mixed bag.
+A podiatrist’s starting salary and the promise of a potentially fulfilling career can be attractive.
+But it’s scary to owe $300,000 in student loans.

 This career path might not be worth it financially for those who are planning to move to a lower compensating area of the country.
 They’d also be much further ahead financially if they didn’t have $300,000 in student loans, even if they’re using an income-driven repayment plan to optimize their loan repayment.